closeicon

 Yet many in Crown Heights still cannot fathom a black man carrying a Torah.

 This situation never would have occurred, Webster, now 31, tells the JC, if the mainstream Jewish community was better informed of diversity within the Jewish world.
 Born in Georgetown, Guyana, Webster is the son of a pastor, though his entire family “reverted” to Judaism when Webster was eight.
 After moving to South Orange, New Jersey in 2000, the family joined a Conservative congregation.
-Webster attended cheder, became co-chapter president of the United Synagogue Youth, and was a counsellor and director of Camp Ramah, the Conservative camp movement.
+Webster attended cheder, became co-chapter president of the United Synagogue Youth, was a counsellor at Camp Ramah, the Conservative camp movement, and held numerous positions, including Interim Director, at METNY USY, the Metropolitan New York region of USY.

 Since then he’s become a leader in the US Jewish world, advocating for equality within the Jewish community and within the wider US.
 He hopes to educate the Jewish community about the wealth of diversity within itself by building bridges with Jewish groups in the African diaspora.